 You’ll need to provide certain paperwork as part of your shared ownership mortgage application, such as:

 Shared ownership mortgage lenders include several High Street lenders, as well as smaller and specialist mortgage providers.
-For example, share ownership mortgage lenders include:
+For example, shared ownership mortgage lenders include:

-However, a fee-free mortgage broker will advise you on which lender it are best suited to your needs and find you the best shared ownership mortgage rates too.
+However, a mortgage broker will advise you on which lender is best suited to your needs and find you the best shared ownership mortgage deal for you.

 Also, don’t assume you are more protected because it is a government scheme.
 You still need to keep up repayments on both the rent and your mortgage.
 It is also down to you to manage the household bills.